rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.4 Energy Simulation and Surrogate Models

-Energy simulation tools such as EnergyPlus and OpenStudio provide detailed thermodynamic analyses, essential for performance validation.
+Energy simulation tools such as EnergyPlus and OpenStudio provide detailed thermodynamic analyses essential for performance validation.
 However, their computational cost poses challenges for iterative generative design.
 To mitigate this, surrogate models — statistical or machine learning models trained to emulate simulation outputs — have been increasingly used (Evins, 2013).

 Common surrogate models include Gaussian Processes, Artificial Neural Networks, and tree-based methods such as XGBoost.
 While accurate and efficient, these models often act as black boxes, reducing design transparency unless paired with interpretable techniques.